 The basic raw material for biaxial-oriented polyester films is polyethylene terephthalate in granulate form.
-Polymers often contain special additive types depending on the film type.
+Polymers often contain special additives depending on the film type.

 The manufacture of biaxial-oriented films is based on two physical processes:

-- Orientation is film drawing at melting temperature.
+- Orientation is the act of drawing film at melting temperature.
 In this process the film crystallises, which results in a change in its properties.
 Most importantly, high strength of the film is achieved and its ductility is reduced.
-The tensile strength properties of biaxial‑oriented films make them an ideal material for flexible packages, electrical insulating materials, bandages, separation layers and film-type sandwich structures – so-called laminates.
+The tensile strength properties of biaxial‑oriented films make them an ideal material for flexible packaging, electrical-insulation materials, bandages, separation layers and film-type sandwich structures – so-called laminates.

-Both processes – extrusion and orientation – are completed in a single step, meaning the film has a favourable price and high use value.
+Both processes – extrusion and orientation – are completed in a single step, meaning the film has a favourable price and high value of use.

-BOPET film is manufactured in Fatra on 2 different production lines: Line A and Line B.
+BOPET film is manufactured at Fatra on 2 different production lines: Line A and Line B.